-Licensed in MO, KS, and AR
+Licensed in MO and KS

 FAQ